isc-projects/kea/doc/sphinx/arm/ddns.rst

    | 3. | 0.182.in-addr.arpa.               | 172.16.2.5             |
    +----+-----------------------------------+------------------------+

-An address of "192.0.2.150" will match the first domain, "2001:db8:1::10" will match the second domain, and "192.0.50.77" the third domain.
+An address of "192.0.2.150" matches the first domain, "2001:db8:1::10" matches the second domain, and "192.0.50.77" matches the third domain.

-These Reverse DDNS Domains are specified as follows:
+These reverse DDNS domains are specified as follows:

 ::